Think about what can happen as a result of being bullied:

 Students who experience bullying often don’t tell anyone.
 They tend to keep it all inside, without sharing the pain they’re experiencing.
 Maybe they are nervous, afraid, or embarrassed.
 Maybe it’s because they feel they don’t have anyone they can talk to.
 If you know someone being bullied, let them know you care by encouraging them to talk about their experiences.
 Your goal doesn’t need to be fixing the problem; instead, focus on letting them express their story and their emotions.
 You might be the first person they tell.

 Here are some ways to connect:

 Recognizing what to do when you witness someone being bullied is complicated.
 There is not always a clear answer and a response that works well for one person may not be right for someone else.
 Know that when peers look out for each other, it has a tremendously positive impact on the student being bullied.
-Bullying tears people down.
+Bullying brings people down.
 You can build them back up with encouraging words and actions.

 Here are some ways to be intentional with your support:

 Research shows that peers can be very effective at intervening in a bullying situation.
 A creative and sometimes challenging solution is to change the direction of the situation to a more positive course.
-It might take some preparation, practice, planning, and extra thought—it’s not easy to speak up against a wave of negativity—but research also shows that when one person speaks up, others will follow.
+It might take some practice, planning, and extra thought—it’s not easy to speak up against a wave of negativity—but research also shows that when one person speaks up, others will follow.

 Understand that this is not about getting in the middle of a fight or confronting those who are bullying.
 In fact, confrontation can be counterproductive and unsafe.
 The focus should be on supporting the person who is being bullied.